-- 1. Follow the procedure in before working inside your computer.
+1. Follow the procedure in Before working inside your computer.

-- 2. Remove the microSD-card.

-- 3. Enter the service mode.

-The following images indicate the location of the base cover, and provide a visual representation of the removal procedure.
+The following images indicate the location of the base cover and provide a visual representation of the removal procedure.

 - 1. Loosen the seven captive screws that secure the base cover to the chassis. - 2.
-Using a plastic scribe, pry open the base cover starting from the recesses located in the U-shaped indents near the hinges at the top edge of the base cover. - 3.
-Pry open the left, right, and bottom sides of the base cover. - 4.
-Carefully lift and remove the base cover from the chassis. - i) NOTE: Be careful of the latches while removing the base cover as the latches may break.
+Using a plastic scribe, pry open the base cover starting from the recesses, which are located in the U-shaped indents at the top edge of the base cover, near the hinges. - 3.
+Pry open the top side of the base cover and continue working on the left, right and, bottom sides to open the base cover. - 4.
+Carefully lift and remove the base cover from the chassis.